sudiptacseseu/flutter_grid_item/README.md

 # flutter_grid_item

-Flutter widget that arrange items in a grid.
-It is useful for making a number pad, calculator, and so on.
+A new flutter package to create grid items easily with full customization ability.
+It'll be helpful for making a number pad, calculator, and so on.

 [![pub package](https://img.shields.io/pub/v/flutter_grid_item.svg)](https://pub.dartlang.org/packages/flutter_grid_item)